-The following frequently asked questions refer to the Treasury Market Practices Group (TMPG) recommendation to margin forward-settling agency MBS transactions.
+The following frequently asked questions refer to the Treasury Market Practices Group (TMPG) recommendation to margin forward-settling agency MBS transactions and represents an update to the frequently asked questions previously released by the TMPG on April 11, 2013.
 Please refer to the "Margining of Agency MBS" section on the TMPG website for additional details.

-April 11, 2013
+October 25, 2013